Last updated September 2013

 You can email us at email@example.com and although we can’t respond to every email we get, we promise that everything does get read and considered for publication.

-We run a 10-week editorial intern programme five times a year which is advertised on the It’s Nice That jobs board a few weeks in advance.
-We want people who are enthusiastic, passionate about art and design, professional and who can show a real dedication to writing through previous experience, a blog etc. Unfortunately due to our lack of studio space we are unable to offer work experience placements and we don’t currently commission freelance writers.
+At the moment we do not run an internship programme after a review of our policies in 2012.
+However we are always keen to hear from people who are enthusiastic, passionate about art and design, professional and who can show a real dedication to writing through previous experience, a blog etc. Unfortunately due to our lack of studio space we are unable to offer work experience placements and we don’t currently commission freelance writers.

 The magazine is about depth and discovery, about digging deeper than we do online and presenting what we find in a really beautiful, picture-led, tangible format.

 Over the past few years It’s Nice That has run a whole host of events ranging from talks and workshops to film screenings and conferences.
-Our two flagship events are Here, a creative symposium held in the summer, and In Progress at the end of the year which looks back on the ideas and projects that defined the preceding 12 months and suggests how they might shape the years ahead.
+Our two flagship events are Here, a creative symposium held in the summer, and Nicer Tuesdays, a monthly talks evening looking at great creative work in a more informal context.

 Great question!
 You can sign up to our newsletter via the homepage which not only delivers a weekly selection of the most popular articles on the site but also gives you a heads-up for ticket sales for our events and pre-order for our publications.
 You can also follow us on Twitter @itsnicethat or find us on Facebook.